Ocaenyth/PantryMeals/README.md

-# PantryMeals
+# pantry_meals

-A mobile application to help you plan your meals and organize your pantry alongside it
+A Flutter application to help you plan your meals according to your pantry !

+## Getting Started

+How to run the project

+`pub get`

+`flutter packages pub run build_runner build`